JoK3rLeE/Asus-S510UQ-BQ178T/README.md

 # Minor issue
     1. Battery consuming due to Hardware limitation, (3600mAh Battery).
+    Battery life: 2hrs from 100 to 25%, Just streaming YouTube only.
     2. Temperature spike up when boot into system (95c).

 # Credit and post installations